 This attitude might be a relief too if you’ve felt like you failed because you didn’t have fall interest or winter interest and feel like you have to work hard to get plants that have structures to rival flowers all year long.
 The good news is that if you have plants around you, you already have fall and winter interest.

 Let’s change our aesthetics, our idea of what’s beautiful.
-We could start to look at the yellows of Common Milkweed with a new appreciation.
-We could also expand our color vocabulary.
+We could start to look at the yellows of Common Milkweed with a new appreciation while expanding our color vocabulary.
 Right now, the leaves on my milkweed are chartreuse with some at the top a glowing gold as they hold the sunlight.
 Later, they will be more of an ochre as the sun moves overhead.

 Brown is a beautiful color–there are so many shades of it, and when the light hits brown leaves, they can look purple or red in hue.
 The stems and leaves on White Snakeroot are a gorgeous russet color.
 Some of the milkweed stems are a toasted almond color, with the veins becoming more mahogany.
 The Rose Milkweed leaves are a dark ivy green with mottling of plum and rose hues.
 It just takes a few moments to start to see the beauty in decaying plants.